Compulsive Hoarding Risk Factors

 Also keep in mind that cleaning up the clutter, especially in extreme cases, may require the help of a professional sanitation service.
 Mold, pet waste, pest infestation and a variety of other factors may carry a significant health risk and often need professional treatment to ensure that all hazards are safely removed.

-BioteamAZ, Arizona’s leading sanitation crew, is available to help you get back to a healthy, happy, more sanitary life.
+BioteamAZ, Arizona’s leading hoarding cleanup crew, is available to help you get back to a healthy, happy, more sanitary life.
 Contact us today.